 - domestic water supply

 - fishing

 - industrial water supply

 - boating

 - irrigation

 - water contact recreation

 - livestock watering

 - aesthetic quality

 - fish and aquatic life

 - hydropower

 - wildlife and hunting

 - commercial navigation and transportation

 - non-use

-- critical habitat for salmonids
+- · critical habitat for salmonids

-OAR 660-023-0100 requires local governments to either adopt the Statewide Wetland Inventory (SWI) as part of its comprehensive plan or to utilize a current version of the SWI as a basis for notifying the Oregon Department of State Lands when development permits or other land use permits are submitted that may affect wetlands on the inventory.
-Local governments, whose boundaries include lands outside of Urban Growth Boundaries or Urban Unincorporated Communities are not required to amend their comprehensive plans in order to determine significant wetlands.
+OAR 660-023-0100 requires local governments to either adopt the Statewide Wetland Inventory (SWI) as part of its comprehensive plan or to utilize a current version of the SWI as a basis for notifying notify the Oregon Department of State Lands when development permit applications or other land use permit applications are submitted that may affect wetlands on the inventory.
+Local governments, whose boundaries include On lands outside of Urban Growth Boundaries (UGBs) or Urban Unincorporated Communities the County is required to determine the need for DSL notification based on the Statewide Wetland Inventory (SWI).
+Counties are not required to amend their comprehensive plans in order to determine add or amend a list of locally-significant wetlands.
+If a county chooses to conduct a local wetland inventory and protect locally-significant wetlands, the process steps described for inside UGBs apply.

 In 1983, Duncan Thomas prepared a report entitled Significant Shoreland and Wetland Habitats in the Clatsop Plains.
 This report identified 58 significant wetlands, primarily within the Clatsop Plains planning area.
-That initial report and list was further reviewed and subsequently the nine sites shown on Table 1 were included as inventoried resources.
-In 2020, Clatsop County contracted with the Columbia River Estuary Task Force (CREST) to update the 1983 wetlands inventory prepared by Duncan Thomas.
-It is recommended that the County continue to identify significant wetlands in order to better refine the regulations and standards required to protect those inventoried resources.
+That initial report and list was further reviewed and subsequently the nine sites shown on Table 1 were included as inventoried resources Goal 5 locally-significant wetlands.
+In 2020, Clatsop County contracted with the Columbia River Estuary Task Force (CREST) to update the 1983 wetlands inventory prepared by Duncan Thomasprepare an updated report - Clatsop County Significant Wetlands; Wetland and Riparian Inventory in Unincorporated Clatsop County.
+It is recommended that the County continue to identify significant wetlands in order to better refine the regulations and standards required to protect those inventoried resources utilize the information in the 2020 CREST study as the basis for a workplan to pursue the identification and adoption of appropriate local protection program elements.